RaymondFanGit/1D-Molecular-Simulations-With-Reinforcement-Learning/README.md

 The effect of a history dependent controller reduced the variability from  1.82  to  1.752.
 The minimal variability for this average and temporal resolution with a controller without any delay is 1.28.
 The effect of using histories in our machine learning algorithm has reduced the error from this optimal performance from 0.42 to 0.37, resulting in a 14% improvement from using histories.

-In general, investigating other average lengths results in a performance of slightly less, around 5% (which can be attributed to the longer training times needed for our controller to learn more complex control schemes).
+In general, investigating other average lengths results in slightly lower performance, around 5%.
+This may be due to insufficient training (longer training times are needed for our controller to learn more complex control schemes).

 # Future Steps